-The Treasury Forfeiture Fund continued in its capacity as a multi-Departmental Fund in FY 2015, representing the interests of law enforcement components of the Departments of the Treasury and Homeland Security.
-FY 2015 posed continued management challenges including oversight of significant general property contract expenses associated with an increasingly complex forfeiture program.
+The Treasury Forfeiture Fund continued in its capacity as a multi-Departmental Fund in FY 2018, representing the interests of law enforcement components of the Departments of the Treasury and Homeland Security.
+FY 2018 posed continued management challenges including oversight of significant general property contract expenses associated with an increasingly complex forfeiture program.
 In addition, commensurate with the successful revenue year, there were significant expenses incurred by the bureaus to run their programs.
 In the midst of this period of growth and change, the Fund's family of law enforcement bureaus continued their hard work of federal law enforcement and the application of asset forfeiture as a sanction to bring criminals to justice.

-FY 2015 was a much higher than anticipated year, with regular revenue of \$4.6 billion from all sources, as compared with FY 2014 revenue of \$807 million.
-As we enter fiscal year 2016, the Fund remains focused on support for strategic investigative initiatives that will have the greatest impact on national and international criminal enterprise including valuable training and investigative expense funding which emphasizes high-impact cases.
+FY 2018 was another robust year with regular revenue of \$1.3 billion from all sources, as compared with FY 2017 revenue of \$507.7 million.
+As we enter fiscal year 2019, the Fund remains focused on support for strategic investigative initiatives that will have the greatest impact on national and international criminal enterprise including valuable training and investigative expense funding which emphasizes high-impact cases.